niekverw/ukbpheno/README.md

 - Function that pulls out the earliest date that someone is diagnosed before and after the reference date (e.g. visit of interest) for each data-time-to-event data source
   - note that for self report we should only pull out ealiest historical date
-  - Input: Disease definition (e.g. code lists of ICD10,ICD9,etc)
+  - Input: Disease definition (e.g. code lists of ICD10,ICD9,etc), dates of visit which should be used as reference.
   - Output: list of dataframes per source of diagnosis with
     1) HXn: 1/0 if disease in history, or number of events for HESIN only
     2) HXd days until event in history